Jenna Jameson Shows Off 80-Pound Weight Loss In A Skimpy Black Bikini

 In the caption of the stunning new swimwear snap, the star revealed that she was preparing to head home after a vacation south of the border.

 The latest look at the reality star in a two-piece comes shortly after she opened up about how she’s been trying to stick to her regimented eating plan on vacation.
-She shared that she’s been doing a little bit of indulging while enjoying some downtime after losing 80-pounds thanks to the Keto diet.
+She shared that she’s been doing a little bit of indulging while enjoying some downtime after losing 80 pounds thanks to the Keto diet.

-Jenna posted a snap to Instagram showing a before and after look at herself in a strapless cut-out swimsuit from before her weight loss and after as she told her followers that it was “not easy” for her to stay on track while soaking up the sun.
+Jenna posted a snap to Instagram showing before and after looks at herself in a strapless cut-out swimsuit from before her weight loss and after as she told her followers that it was “not easy” for her to stay on track while soaking up the sun.

 View this post on Instagram